iktakahiro/dddpy/README.md

 ## How to work

-1. Clone and open this repostiroy using VSCode
+1. Clone and open this repository using VSCode
 2. Run Remote-Container
 3. Run `make dev` on the Docker container terminal
 4. Access the API document http://127.0.0.1:8000/docs